 How to Choose the Best Duck Hunting Kayak

 Choosing the duck hunting kayak with the right dimensions for you will depend a lot on what you plan to do.

-Duck hunting kayaks with a longer keel and slimmer hull shape will paddle more efficiently and go faster.
-Tracking will be better but they can be harder for new duck hunters to paddle and their maneuverability may not be as good.
+Duck-hunting kayaks with a longer keel and slimmer hull shape will paddle more efficiently and go faster.
+Tracking will be better but they can be more challenging for new duck hunters to paddle and their maneuverability may not be as good.

 Shorter, wider boats have better stability and many recreational and fishing/hunting boats fall into this category.
 Some are sturdy enough to stand up in while the shorter keels mean they’re easier to steer and more accessible for beginners.
 They won’t be as fast though and rough conditions or wind can knock them off course easier.

 There are a couple of different hull-type designs used in kayaks, but for duck hunting, I’d recommend a flat hull that will maintain stability at the cost of some speed.

 Once you start to cram your hunting gear into a kayak’s onboard storage spaces, it always seems to fill up faster than you expect.

 I like kayaks that have at least one watertight storage hatch, especially if I’m going overnight and need to bring a tent and sleeping bag.
 Exposed storage areas should have bungee cords spread over the top to keep them in place.

 If possible, choose a boat with a dedicated storage area accessible from the cockpit to keep the essentials that you want access to while you paddle.
 Gear tracks are also helpful to install a fish finder, a GPS, an extra rod holder, and more.

 Check your hunting kayak’s weight capacity on its specifications page.
 This refers to how much the boat can safely carry while maintaining stability and speed.
 Overloading a boat can make it unwieldy and susceptible to capsize or taking on water.

 Short or Long Hunting Trips